Prospective PhD Students

 Should I apply if my GPA is lower than the average?
 What about the GRE?

 Yes, please apply!
 We recognize that your GPA or GRE scores do not fully reflect you or your talents (or potential to be an incredible PhD student and clinical scientist!), so we encourage you to apply regardless of your GPA or GRE score.
-This year, Rutgers Department of Psychology has waived the GRE as a requirement for admission to the Rutgers clinical psychology PhD program.
+The GRE is NOT required for admission to the Rutgers clinical psychology PhD program.
 Your research interests, prior research and clinical experiences, intellectual curiosity, and motivation to improve the burden of mental health among adolescents are more valuable indicators of fit than standardized scores.